Acacia kelleri: Description

 It blooms from March to October producing yellow flowers.
 The densely covered flower spikes are 1.3 to 4.5 cm in length.
 Following flowering red brown seed pods for that are up to 11 cm in length and 4.5 to 6 mm long.

 Taxonomy

 The plant was first formally described by the botanist Ferdinand von Mueller in 1892 as part of the work Observations on plants, collected during Mr Joseph Bradshaw's expedition to the Prince Regent's river published in Proceedings of the Linnean Society of New South Wales.
 The species was reclassified as Racosperma kelleri in 2003 by Leslie Pedley then transferred back to the genus Acacia in 2006.

 The type specimen was collected by Joseph Bradshaw in 1891 near Prince Regent River.

 Distribution

 It is native to an area in the Northern Territory and the Kimberley region of Western Australia where it is found on rocky escarpments and stony creek beds growing in skeletal soils over sandstone.
+After its discovery on the Durak River, several specimens of the plant were sent by the director of the botanical garden in Melbourne to its namesake Heinrich Keller (1826–1890) in Darmstadt (Germany) in 1892.